adinas94/King-Country-Regression/README.md

 * What features should these properties have to sell at high prices and yield the company high profits?

-By the end of our analysis, we hope to provide recomemndations on which area our client should build in, as well as which types of homes will yield them the highest profits.
+By the end of our analysis, we hope to provide recommendations on which area our client should build in, as well as which types of homes will yield them the highest profits.

 ### The Data

 [Link to dataset on Kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction)

-Our cliend supplied a data set containing information about 21,000+ house sales in the region, which offered great insight into the King County housing market.
+Our cliend supplied a data set containing information on about 21,000+ house sales in the region, which offered great insight into the King County housing market.

-Here's a detaild explanation of each of the features of our dataset [(source)](https://www.slideshare.net/PawanShivhare1/predicting-king-county-house-prices):
+Here's a detailed explanation of each of the features of our dataset [(source)](https://www.slideshare.net/PawanShivhare1/predicting-king-county-house-prices):

 ![Column details](images/headers-explained.png)

 ### Data Cleanup and EDA

 As with most datasets, this one required some cleaning.
-Some of the highlights of our data prepartion process included:
+Some of the highlights of our data preparation process included:

 * We **replaced null values** for features where over 3/4 of the existing values were 0 with zeros (e.g. waterfront, view)
-* We **removed all duplicates** which included houses that were sold mulitple times and retained the most recent record.
+* We **removed all duplicates** which included houses that were sold multiple times and retained the most recent record.
 * We **ensured that values in all columns are of numeric types** so they can work in a regression model

-Next, we procceded with our exploration which focused on:
+Next, we proceeded with our exploration which focused on:

 * identifying and removing outliers
 * checking the correlation between variables
 * conducting several t-tests between features that appear to be highly correlated with our target **price**

-Lastly, before we built our baseline mode, we made sure to check the regression assumptions for linearity and multicollinearity.
+Lastly, before we built our baseline model, we made sure to check the regression assumptions for linearity and multicollinearity.
-With the help of a heatmap and some VIF scores, we dropped features that appeared to to violate the multicollinearity assumption.
+With the help of a heatmap and some VIF scores, we dropped features that appeared to violate the multicollinearity assumption.

 ![features heatmap](images/heatmap.png)

-### Baseline Model and the Iterations that followed
+### Baseline Model and the Iterations that Followed

 ![baseline summary](images/baseline_model.png)